Canadian Broadcasting Corporation: Funding

+Significant cuts in CBC funding by successive governments over the course of almost three decades have led to growing concerns over the financial sustainability and independence of the public broadcaster.

+According to Paul Audley, a cultural industries researcher and expert, CBC’s funding was reduced in real terms by $741 million, or 44 per cent, from 1984 to 2016.

+Beginning with the Brian Mulroney government, from 1984-85 to 1993-94, funding to the CBC was reduced in real terms by $175 million.

+The Chrétien government increased that amount to $230 million between 1994–95 and 2005-06.
+Then from 2006-07 to 2015-16, the Harper government made further cuts totaling a record $336 million.

-According to the Canadian Media Guild, the $115-million deficit reduction action plan cuts to CBC which started with the 2012 budget and were fully realized in 2014, amounted to "one of the biggest layoffs of content creators and journalists in Canadian history".
-The 2014 cuts combined with earlier ones totalled "3,600 jobs lost at CBC since 2008.
-The CMG asked the federal government to reverse the cuts and to repeal Clause 17 of omnibus budget bill C-60 "to remove government's interference in CBC's day-to-day operations".
+According to the Canadian Media Guild, an estimated 3,600 jobs were lost at CBC from 2008 to 2014 as a result of the cuts.
+In a 2014 report, the union urged the Harper government to reverse the cuts and to repeal Clause 17 of omnibus budget bill C-60 "to remove government's interference in CBC's day-to-day operations".

-In September 2015, the Canadian Media Guild announced that the CBC planned to sell all of its properties across Canada to gain a temporary increase in available funds.
-Media relations manager Alexandra Fortier denied this and stated that the corporation planned to sell only half of its assets.
+In September 2015, the CMG alleged that the CBC planned to sell all of its properties across Canada to gain a temporary increase in available funds.
+The CBC's media relations manager Alexandra Fortier denied this and stated that the corporation planned to sell only half of its assets.

-In September 2015, Hubert Lacroix, then-president of CBC/Radio-Canada, spoke at the international public broadcasters' conference in Munich, Germany.
-He claimed for the first time that public broadcasters were "at risk of extinction".
-The Canadian Media Guild responded that Lacroix had "made a career of shredding" the CBC by cutting one quarter of its staff—approximately 2,000 jobs since 2010 under Lacroix's tenure.
+That same month, Hubert Lacroix, then-president of CBC/Radio-Canada, spoke at the international public broadcasters' conference in Munich, Germany, where he claimed that public broadcasters were "at risk of extinction".

+The CMG responded that Lacroix had "made a career of shredding the CBC by cutting one quarter of its staff — approximately 2,000 jobs since 2010 under his tenure.
 More than 600 jobs were cut in 2014 in order "to plug a $130-million budget shortfall".
-Isabelle Montpetit, president of Syndicat des communications de Radio-Canada (SCRC), observed that Lacroix was hand-picked by Stephen Harper for the job as president of the CBC.
-For the fiscal year 2015, the CBC received $1.036 billion in public funding and took 5% funding cuts from the previous year.
+Isabelle Montpetit, president of Syndicat des communications de Radio-Canada (SCRC), observed that Lacroix was hand-picked by Harper for the job as president of the CBC.